Did you know that engaging a buyer’s advocate can save you time, money, and stress when purchasing property?

 Save Time, Money & Stress

-When you engage Buyers Advocate, you place yourself at a distinct advantage to other property purchasers allowing you to enjoy a number of benefits;
+When you engage a Buyers Advocate, you gain a distinct advantage over other property purchasers by enjoying a wide range of benefits.

-- Eliminate stress and frustration of being shown inappropriate or unsuitable properties by selling agents that don’t listen to buyer’s needs (no more dealing with Real Estate Agents)
+- Eliminate the stress and frustration of being shown inappropriate or unsuitable properties by selling agents that don’t listen to the buyer’s needs (no more dealing with Real Estate Agents)

 - Use a professional negotiator to obtain the lowest possible price (the vendor has a real estate agent on their side!)

-- Gain access to the whole market including off up-coming and market listings (not all property is advertised)
+- Gain access to the whole market, including off-market and upcoming listings (not all property is advertised)

 - Remove the emotion, stress and frustration of the entire purchasing process (avoid costly mistakes)

-- For properties sold at auction, buyer’s advocates can bid on behalf of the buyer, using their experience to strategically place bids.
+- For properties sold at auction, buyer’s advocates can bid on behalf of the buyer, using their experience to place bids strategically.

 - Receive independent and unemotional advice to provide you with peace of mind (source the right property with the best prospects for capital growth).